pfmc-assessments/sa4ss/README.md

   * Install sa4ss
     * :stop_sign:, do you have a GitHub personal access token (PAT)?
 GitHub PATs will stop you from running into issues surrounding rate limits for GitHub.
-If you do not have a PAT, please see navigate to the instructions for [creating a personal access token]( https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+If you do not have a PAT, please navigate to the instructions for [creating a personal access token]( https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
       Also, before downloading and installing sa4ss, ensure that you do not already